GauravGK30/Warehouse-API/README.md

 ## Design Choices & Assumptions
 **Architecture Decisions**
 1. MVC Pattern
-I chose the Model-View-Controller pattern to separate concerns clearly. \
+Chose the Model-View-Controller pattern to separate concerns clearly. \
 This makes the code easier to test and maintain.
 Each layer has a specific responsibility:

 - Models handle database operations